nkrim/base-converter/README.md

 Base Converter
 ==============
 author: Noah Krim
 assignment: Lab 01.5 - Base Converter
 class: PCC CS066 - Barkeshli

+Converts binary, octal, decimal, signed decimal, and hexadecimal numbers to each of the other bases.

 How to Run
 ----------